Tieske/philips-hue.lua/doc_topics/01-introduction.md

-# 1. Introduction
+# 1. Dealing with events and state

 This client to the Hue system will connect and synchronise data with the Hue system.
-This will be done in a 2 step process:
+This will be done in a 3 step process:

 1. Connect to the Hue event stream
 2. Load all resources available on the Hue bridge (to create an initial state)